RookDrekari/PhanonCommandNexus/pcn/content/docs/resources/lore/timeline.md

 - **5 AI:** General Lancelot Valin lands on continental Belemira.

 - **100 AI:** The Confederation of Manticore is annexed by the Gresk Empire with minimal resistance.
 The Confederation's lack of a standing military and internal divisions leave it a ripe target for the Gresk.

+- **125 AI:** The Greskin colony of Metropol is established as a forge town in northern Belemira.

 - **130 AI:** Gresk reaches its zenith, controlling over 50% of Enkon Delta’s nations and colonies.